-The first thing you should ask yourself before searching for the best CD rates is how long you’re okay being without your money.
+The first thing you should ask yourself before searching for the best CD rates is how long you’re okay being without that amount of money.
 Maybe you’re looking for a way to boost your vacation fund over the next six months.
 Or perhaps your child is four years shy of college, and you want to maximize savings.
 Once you determine your time frame (or how long you’d like to invest), the process becomes pretty simple: compare rates and secure the best APY available.
-For an easy way to compare rates, see the tool below.

 What Is a CD?